 Each treatment method has its pros and cons.

-Here is a table showing the average cost to get rid of bed bugs by treatment types, plus the advantages and disadvantages of each method.
+Here is a table showing the average cost to eliminate bed bugs by treatment types, plus the advantages and disadvantages of each method.

 |Type of treatment||Average cost||Pros||Cons|